kjolley/BIGSdb_documentation/dbase_setup.rst

   submission interface prior to allele submission finalization.
 This can be used to add specific instructions such as the requirement to attach Sanger trace files.
+* registration_success.txt - Text file containing message content to be used in an automated E-mail when granting access to a user who has requested access to the database using the site-wide account system (where auto-registration is not enabled).

 The header and footer files can alternatively be placed in the root directory of the web site for site-wide use.